Ayam Masak Merah

 Authentic Ayam Masak Merah Recipe

-Ayam masak merah is one of my absolute favorite Malaysian dishes!
-It’s chicken cooked in a rich, creamy, spicy tomato sauce that hits all the right notes—just the right amount of heat from the chilies, sweetness from the tomatoes, and creaminess from coconut milk.
+This is one of my absolute favorite Malaysian dishes!
+Imagine chicken bathed in a rich, creamy, spicy tomato sauce—with just the right amount of heat from the chilies, sweetness from the tomatoes, and creaminess from coconut milk.
 I love serving it with nasi minyak (ghee rice) or steamed rice.
 The chicken is deep-fried first, which gives it that crispy texture and locks in all the flavors before it’s simmered in the sauce.

-It shares some spices like cinnamon, cloves, star anise, and chilies with Malaysian Chicken Curry, but it stands out with its unique, unforgettable texture and preparation.
+It uses similar spices like cinnamon, cloves, star anise, and chilies, as in Malaysian Chicken Curry, but it stands out with its unique, unforgettable texture and preparation.
 Trust me, this recipe is a must-try if you love bold, authentic Malaysian food!

 Why This Recipe Is A Must-Try